Glenn F. McConnell: Elections

 He was first elected to South Carolina's 41st Senate District in 1980, and was re-elected every four years until his last re-election in 2008.
 He was rarely challenged by a Democrat.

 Tenure

 McConnell was the Senate President Pro Tempore from 2001 to 2012.
-During Mark Sanford's administration, McConnell, alongside Hugh Leatherman and Bobby HarrellI effectively controlled state policy.
-In 2007, he sponsored the Base Load Review Act which ultimately resulted in the Nukegate scandal a decade later.
-McConnell was one of several South Carolina politicians credited with playing a key role in getting Boeing Co. to announce plans to build a 787 Dreamliner assembly plant in North Charleston, S.C. in October 2009.
+During Mark Sanford's administration, McConnell, alongside Hugh Leatherman and Bobby Harrell effectively controlled state policy.
+In 2007, he sponsored the Base Load Review Act, which ultimately resulted in the Nukegate scandal a decade later.
+McConnell was one of several South Carolina politicians credited with playing a key role in getting Boeing to announce plans to build a Boeing 787 assembly plant in North Charleston in October 2009.
 The incentives package offered to Boeing was valued at $470 million.